VictorRuedaM/nest-graphql-api/README.md

-## Development of an API for ListoApp technical skills testing using the following technologies:
+# Development of an API for ListoApp technical skills testing

+## 🔸Technologies used
   - Nest.JS
   - MongoDB
   - TypeScript